influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.7/guides/https_setup.md

     Place the private key file (`.key`) and the signed certificate file (`.crt`) or the single bundled file (`.pem`)
-    in the `/etc/ssl/` directory of each Meta Node and Data Node.
+    in the `/etc/ssl/` directory of each meta node and data node.

 3. **Ensure file permissions for each Node**

     Certificate files require read and write access by the `root` user.
-    Ensure that you have the correct file permissions in each Meta Node and Data Node by running the following commands:
+    Ensure that you have the correct file permissions in each meta node and data node by running the following commands:

-    ```
+    ```sh
     sudo chown root:root /etc/ssl/<CA-certificate-file>
     sudo chmod 644 /etc/ssl/<CA-certificate-file>
     sudo chmod 600 /etc/ssl/<private-key-file>
     ```

-4. **Enable HTTPS within the configuration file for each Meta Node**
+4. **Enable HTTPS within the configuration file for each meta node**

-    Enable HTTPS for each Meta Node within the `[meta]` section of the configuration file (`/etc/influxdb/influxdb-meta.conf`) by setting:
+    Enable HTTPS for each meta node within the `[meta]` section of the configuration file (`/etc/influxdb/influxdb-meta.conf`) by setting:

     ```toml
     [meta]